 This spark is created by applying a voltage difference between the two, causing a high-intensity electrical current to pass through the small gap between them.

-It rapidly heats the surrounding dielectric fluid, causing it to vaporize and create a plasma channel.
 This plasma channel conducts the electrical current and leads to the localized melting and vaporization of the material on the workpiece surface.

-It is basically used in industries where the machining of hard or complex-shaped materials is required.
 It is especially useful for creating moulds, dies, tooling, and components for the aerospace, automotive Parts, medical, and electronics industries